wesleyhales/wesleyhales.com/blog/2012-07-11-Sharing-With-Web-Intents-Today.md

 browser this is definitely something you should be concerned about.
 The previous no-cache scenario is a unique, one time case for our users.
 And chances are, your user's browser may have already cached this content from another site using the same button resources.
-Aside from the issues of resource weight, back doors, and inefficient architecture of sharing services, there are many other issues with the current ways we handle sharing of data - which we'll discuss in a sec.

 So, after we load all the resources for the first time, surely those will be better cached via local/sessionStorage and optimized for fast load times and modern browsers, right?
 WRONG!